Gallery of Arts and History at Epcot (Race Against the Sun Exhibit)

 Additionally, runners face dunes, mountain ranges, and other topical rural medinas as they race through the desert.
 When they cross the finish line, they will have run the equivalent of six marathons in six days.

-In addition, there’s a display that discusses nutrition and hydration.
-These are all essential items for survival.
+In addition, there’s a display that discusses nutrition and hydration, which are all essential for survival.

 Here are a few more items the runners carry with them.